AwesomeSauce42/Homomorphic-Encryption/README.md

 # Homomorphic Encryption
 Homomorphic encryption is a form of encryption that permits users to perform computations on its encrypted data without first decrypting it.
-### In this project, I have used the following two methods:
+### In this project, I have used the following three methods:
     1.Partially Homomorphic Encryption Algorithm called Paillier's Cryptosystem Algorithm.
     2.Brakerski/Fan-Vercauteren Scheme (BFV)
+    3. RSA Algorithm

 ## Pallier's Cryptosystem
 It works as following: